Prince Karl of Auersperg: Austro-Hungarian empire

 After the constitutional changes that led to the creation the dual monarchy of Austria-Hungary in 1867, the Emperor turned to the German-Liberals (who had supported the Austro-Hungarian Compromise) to form the new Austrian government and appointed Karl as the first Prime Minister.
 Karl's cabinet was referred to as the Citizens' Ministry as four out of its nine cabinet members were commoners (without noble titles) and another had only been ennobled eleven years previously.
 After conflicts in the cabinet over concessions to various nationalities and ethnic groups through federalism, he resigned in protest on 4 September 1868.
 Although an advocate of centralism, he agreed to negotiations with the Czechs in order to win their participation in the Imperial Council.
 In his view, Viscount Taaffe and Foreign Minister Count Friedrich Ferdinand von Beust made excessive concessions to the Czech National Party.

 After his retirement, Karl worked as a zealous supporter of the policies of his brother, Prince Adolf of Auersperg, who served as Prime Minister of Austria from 1871 to 1879.

 Personal life

-In 1851 he married Countess Ernestine Festetics de Tolna, daughter of Count Ernő János Vilmos.
+Karl's central estates were Vlašim in Bohemia and Gottschee in Carniola, while his primary seat in Austria was Schloss Losensteinleithen in Upper Austria.
+His residence in Prague was the Auersperg Palace, an early Baroque building opposite Wallenstein Palace in Malá Strana.
+In 1904, the palace was bought from the Auersperg family by the Land Committee of the Kingdom of Bohemia and utilized by state authorities throughout the 20th century.
+Following the Velvet Revolution, it was integrated into the parliamentary seat of the Chamber of Deputies.

-As he died without issue, he was succeeded by his nephew Karl, 9th Prince of Auersperg.
+In 1851, he married Countess Ernestine Festetics de Tolna, daughter of Count Ernő János Vilmos.
+As he died without issue, he was succeeded as Prince of Auersperg by his nephew, Karl, 9th Prince of Auersperg.